WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 ~~~

 The server takes the handler description associated with the handler
-URI, takes its own handler description (which it has never
+URI, takes its own handler description (which it has never exchanged,
-exchanged, but merely knows), and figures out what it will
+but merely knows), and figures out what it will send, and what the
-send, and what the client must send.
-It takes the latter - the
+client must send.
+It takes both of these, and constructs a two
-definition of what the client must send - and constructs a
+directives - the client directive indicating what the client must
+send, and the server directive which describes what it will send.
+The
-directive out of it.
-The directive has the same syntax as the
+directives have the same syntax as the handler description.
+However,
-handler description.
-However, it only includes media sources (since by
+they only includes media sources (since by definition the directive
-definition the directive tells the remote peer what to send), there is
+tells the remote peer what to send), there is one parameter set per
-one parameter set per source, and for each parameter, the value
+source, and for each parameter, the value indicates what the client
-indicates what the client should send.
-The directive is always specified
+should send.
+Each directive is always specified in a way that makes
-in a way that makes the value of each parameter less than the maximum
+the value of each parameter less than the maximum value for both the
-value for both the client and server.
+client and server.

-The server places the call, and returns the call
+The server places the call, and returns the call description back to
-description back to the client.
-The call description includes the
+the client.
+The call description includes the directives along with
-directive along with core meta-data about the call - directionality,
-caller, callee and a URI for the call:
+core meta-data about the call - directionality, caller, callee and a
+URI for the call.
+The server directive does not need to be known by
+the client, and it is not processed in any way.
+It is included only
+for diagnostic and troubleshooting purposes:

 ~~~ ascii-art
 201 Created